 The key partners of the Netherlands in import and export trade are Belgium, Germany, Great Britain, Italy, France, China, Russia and the United States.
 The country is rated 2nd in the Global Enabling Trade report for 2016, 3rd in the Index of Global Innovation for 2017 and 5th in the global ranking of competitive economies of the Swiss IMD.

-Centuries ago the geographic location of the Netherlands determined its position as a key trade centre and the country has retained this role ever since.
+Centuries ago the geographic location of the Netherlands determined its position as a key trade center and the country has retained this role ever since.
 The port of Rotterdam is the largest in Europe with approximately 450 M tonnes of shipments passing annually through it.
 The Netherlands offers much economic freedom, coupled with highly qualified multilingual workforce.

 The World Bank’s service for Solutions in Integrated Trade has established that the Netherlands’ import amounts to approximately USD 400 billion worth of products per year, while its export totals USD 445 billion.